Nethmi Roshel: Television

 Her debut in television was as 'Jayawathi' on the teledrama Sakkaran, which aired on Sirasa TV.
 Her gradual rise to popularity led her to the role of Aksha on the television soap opera Deweni Inima.
 Similarly, she has enacted roles in the teledramas Hiru Awidin, and Rawana (season 2).

+In May 2023, Rogers is set to star as Gauri in the romance melodrama Rosa alongside Randika Gunatilake, which will air on TV Derana.

 Film

-Her mainstream film debut is as "Parami" on the Sri Lankan romance movie, Adaraneeya Prarthana, which was released in 2022 in Sri Lanka, USA, Australia, Canada, UAE, and Japan.
+Her mainstream film debut is as "Parami" on the Sri Lankan romance movie, Adaraneeya Prarthana, which was released in 2022 in Sri Lanka, US, Australia, Canada, UAE, and Japan.
 The film received critical acclaim for its refreshing take on young modern romance, with critics praising the performances, soundtrack, and cinematography of the movie.
-Furthermore, in December 2021, she ventured into the genre of short film, by starring in Cherry Blossom directed by Jo Dissanayake.Similarly, in April 2022, she starred as the vivacious, and arrogant Kata-malee in the Avurudu telefilm Wasanthe, which aired on TV Derana.
+Furthermore, in December 2021, she ventured into the genre of short film, by starring in Cherry Blossom directed by Jo Dissanayake.
+Similarly, in April 2022, she starred as the vivacious, and arrogant Kata-malee in the Avurudu telefilm Wasanthe, which aired on TV Derana.

+Rogers starred in the lead role of "Warsha" in the telefilm Adara Wasanthe opposite costars Lavan Abhishek and Akila Dhanuddara, which was released on New Year's Eve, 2023.
+Furthermore, the muhurath ceremony for her next mainstream movie, Kambili, was held on 28 March 2023.
+At the Derana Lux Film Awards 2023 held on 9 September 2023, Roshel received her first nomination for the Best Actress in a Leading Role for Adaraneeya Prarthana and a nomination for the 'Popular Actress'.

 Personal life

 Rogers is an avid pet lover, and often advocates the better treatment of animals on social media.
 She was a contributor to the "Feed A Child" programme that was organised by TV Derana on its 17th anniversary, and has spoken about the pressures that Sri Lankan children face in light of the current economic crisis.